Get Free Solar Panel Quotes

 Solar panels installed in a garden with house and trees in background

-Solar panels can either be mounted on a metal frame or fixed on a single pole – both of which are driven into the ground, or anchored with concrete for stability.
+Solar panels can be mounted on a metal frame or fixed on a single pole – driven into the ground or anchored with concrete for stability.
+Pole-mounted panels can also be fitted with a solar tracking system, which adjusts the panel’s angle based on the sun’s position in the sky.

-Tracking systems allow solar panels to receive optimal sun exposure and can increase efficiency by 20% to 35%.
-But they are also expensive – they cost around £2,500 – and some electricity will be sacrificed to operate the tracking system.
+Tracking systems allow solar panels to receive optimal sun exposure and increase efficiency by 20% to 35%.
+More sophisticated ones, like duel-axis ones, can even boost power by up to 40%

-As previously mentioned, they are also one of the best ways to install bifacial solar panel systems.
-These panels generate solar energy from both sides and are typically able to produce 10-30% more electricity than conventional panels.
-They are more expensive initially, but there superior PV generation speeds up the payback you get.
+These panels generate solar energy from both sides, producing 10-30% more electricity than conventional panels.
+They are more expensive initially, but superior PV generation speeds up your payback.

 Ground-mounted solar panels also need longer wires than roof-mounted ones since they are located further away from the house’s electrical system.
 These wires usually need to be trenched into the ground to prevent damage by the natural environment.

-Some more advanced ground-mounted solar panels are being introduced into public spaces, charmingly named ‘solar trees’.
-These artificial trees are equipped with solar panels that generate and store clean energy from the sun.
+These artificial “trees” are equipped with solar panels that generate and store clean energy from the sun.
 However, these innovations can cost as much as £62,000 per structure.

 Where do you want to install solar panels?